kseniyalan/React-Next/README.md

-This project is a starter template for [Learn Next.js](https://nextjs.org/learn).
+This project is a starter template for [Next.js](https://nextjs.org/learn).